 Some of the other age relaxations include

-- Physically disabled candidates can take nine attempts in the General and OBC categories, and there is no limit for those who belong to the SC/ST category.
-The maximum age relaxation can be done for the residents of Jammu and Kashmir is five years.
+- Physically disabled candidates can make nine attempts in the General and OBC categories, and there is no limit for those who belong to the SC/ST category.
+The maximum age relaxation that can be done for the residents of Jammu and Kashmir is five years.

 - Commissioned officers and ECOs/SSCOs who have served a minimum period of 5 years in the Military get the maximum age relaxation of up to 5 years.

-- The age relaxation for the physically disabled with blindness, deafness, orthopaedics, or muteness is up to 10 years.
+- Age relaxation for the physically disabled with blindness, deafness, orthopedics, or muteness is up to 10 years.

 Physical Requirements for IPS Officer

-Even after clearing the preliminary test, only candidates who clear the IPS officer physical test are eligible for the Personal Interview.
+Even after clearing the preliminary test, only candidates who clear the IPS officer's physical test are eligible for the Personal Interview.

-Following are the physical requirements for IPS officers, including the IPS height and weight.
+The following are the physical requirements for IPS officers, including IPS height and weight.